 What happens if there are other people living with me?

-If you have friends, relatives or anyone over 18 living in your home, you may get less benefit.
+If you have friends, relatives or anyone aged 18 or over living in your home, you may get less benefit.
 These people are called 'non-dependants'.

 We may take an amount of your benefit for each non-dependant who lives in your home.